Sharing is caring!

 Dwight D. Eisenhower said, “The proudest thing I can claim is that I am from Abilene.”

 A 2023 announcement from USA TODAY, Abilene, gives Ike another reason to be proud of his hometown.
+It was awarded the distinction of being one of the most historic small towns in America.

-Where is Abaline:
+Where is Abilene:

 - It’s roughly 1 hour and 30 min North of Wichita.